CtrlK

 Completeness

-The description clearly answers both 'what' (provides comprehensive security checklists and patterns) and 'when' (explicitly states trigger conditions: adding authentication, handling user input, working with secrets, creating API endpoints, implementing payment/sensitive features).
+The description clearly answers both 'what' (provides comprehensive security checklists and patterns) and 'when' (when adding authentication, handling user input, working with secrets, creating API endpoints, implementing payment/sensitive features), with explicit trigger scenarios listed upfront.

 3 / 3